About

 We are living and working on the ancestral lands of the Wampanoag People who continue to thrive in the region despite centuries of displacement, land-theft, genocide and enforced assimilation undertaken by white settlers.
 We are committed to knowing our Wampanoag neighbors better and including their voices in our work.

-Matt Liles
+Matt Liles - President

 Matt is a system designer for Cotuit Solar LLC.
 Since graduating from Falmouth High and UMass Amherst he has worked in education, sustainable agriculture, and renewable energy.
 He has participated in various local sustainability initiatives, working for Compost With Me LLC and Nobska Farms Inc., and volunteering for various farming and gardening projects across town.